 As you construct filters, you need to know the conditions you can use and how to organize the filters to achieve the desired results.
-For more information, see Filter Conditions and Filter Logic.
+For more information, see Section 11.1, "Filter Conditions," on page 49 and Section 11.2, "Filter Logic," on page 53.

 - 5 (Optional) Add additional filters and filter sets. - 6 Click Apply to save the settings. - Creating or changing system requirements creates a Sandbox version of the policy.
 For the requirements to be applied, you must publish the Sandbox version. - 7 To publish the Sandbox version, click Publish, then follow the wizard prompts.

-For more information about publishing the Sandbox version of a policy, see Publishing Policies.
+For more information about publishing the Sandbox version of a policy, see Chapter 12, "Publishing Policies," on page 55.

-Filter Conditions
+11.1 Filter Conditions